tirzak/zdesk-code/README.md

 #### Step 1:

 Clone the project.
-It is recommended that you set up a virtual environment after cloning the repo.

 #### Step 2:

+Open a terminal in the repo directory.
+It is recommended that you set up a virtual environment after opening the terminal.

+#### Step 3:

-Run `make init` in the terminal to install therequired packages.
+Run `make init` in the terminal to install the required packages.

 #### Step 3 (Optional):